Advaith3600/PowerToys-Run-Currency-Converter/README.md

 Once you have set up the aliases, you can use them in your currency conversions.
 For example, instead of typing `$$ 100 usd to eur`, you can simply type `$$ 100 dollar to eur`.

+If you are getting an error saying the alias file is not found, try closing PowerToys and opening it again.
+If the issue persists, you may need to download a newer version of the Currency Converter plugin and reinstall it.

 ### Crypto and other currencies

 This plugin also converters real currencies to crypto currencies and vice versa.
 Refer [here](https://cdn.jsdelivr.net/gh/fawazahmed0/currency-api@1/latest/currencies.json) for the full list of available conversions.